caltechlibrary/dataset/README.md

 _dataset_ has many limitations, some are listed below

-- it is not a multi-process, multi-user data store
+- the pairtree implementation it is not a multi-process, multi-user data store
 - it is not a general purpose database system
-- it stores all keys to lower case in order to deal with file systems that are not case sensitive
+- it stores all keys in lower case in order to deal with file systems that are not case sensitive, compatibility needed by pairtrees
 - it stores collection names as lower case to deal with file systems that are not case sensitive
 - it does not have a built-in query language, search or sorting
 - it should NOT be used for sensitive or secret information

 _datasetd_ is a simple web service intended to run on "localhost:8485".

-- it is not a RESTful service but uses the path to describe operations
+- it is a RESTful service
 - it does not include support for authentication
 - it does not support a query language, search or sorting
 - it does not support access control by users or roles